amirchohan/revolut/README.md

 ### Future possible improvements
 - Using Mockito to perform unit testing using mocks
-- Make the progream thread safe
+- Make the program thread-safe on a more atomic level using locks
 - Implement logging
 - Support for different currencies
 - Transactions should have a timestamp